Aref-Akminasi/aws-developer-associate/ECS.md

 #### Steps explained

-1. Authenticate Docker to ECR (this actually involves two steps in one command: Retrieve a temporary password)
+1. Retrieve a temporary password from AWS, then docker login
 2. Pull Docker image from ECR